Fidelio: Synopsis

 The warden of the prison, Rocco, has a daughter, Marzelline, and an assistant, Jaquino, who is in love with Marzelline.
 The faithful wife of Florestan, Leonore, suspects that her husband is still alive.
 Disguised as a boy, under the alias "Fidelio", she gains employment working for Rocco.
-As the boy Fidelio, she earns the favor of her employer, Rocco, and also the affections of his daughter Marzelline, much to Jaquino's chagrin.
+As the boy Fidelio, she earns the favor of her employer, Rocco, and also the affections of his daughter Marzelline – much to Jaquino's chagrin.

-On orders, Rocco has been giving the imprisoned Florestan diminishing rations until he is nearly starved to death.
+On orders, Rocco has gradually reduced the imprisoned Florestan's rations until he is nearly starved to death.